Are you using post-purchase upsells and downsells in your WooCommerce store?

 Go back to the funnel and create a new step - One Click Upsells in a similar way you created the checkout step.

-As you’ve added one-click upsell to your funnel, click on the “Edit” button.
+As you’ve added one-click upsell to your funnel, click on its name to start editing it.

 Now, click on + Add Product.